 - eating at least 5 portions of fruit and vegetables a day

 - eating less fat and salt

 - cutting down on alcohol

 Both men and women are advised to drink no more than 14 units of alcohol a week.

 Ask your doctor or nurse for a referral to a dietitian if you want more advice about your diet after cancer treatment.

 Exercise and ALL

 Exercise is a great way to help you feel better, both physically and emotionally.
-But don’t overdo it.
+It can help to reduce tiredness (fatigue) after treatment.
 How much you can do will depend on how fit you are and how you feel.
 You will probably have days when you don’t have so much energy.
 Listen to your body and build up slowly.